Repairs & Maintenance

 Queensland

-The Body Corporate and Community Management Act 1997 and its module regulations govern, with the plan format doing most of the work.
+The and its module regulations govern, with the plan format doing most of the work.

 Most Queensland apartments are registered on a Building Format Plan (BFP), where the lot boundary is the centre of the floor, wall and ceiling.
 In The Dalgety (Apartments) [2020] QBCCMCmr 118, an adjudicator confirmed that bathroom waterproofing in a BFP lot is wholly within the lot's boundaries and is therefore the lot owner's responsibility, not the body corporate's.
 This is the headline difference between Queensland and NSW.
 In a Queensland apartment, your bathroom membrane is your problem.